What Is Nanotechnology?

 • Cosmetics.
 Some cosmetics, like foundations and moisturizers, contain nanoparticles that can help to improve the product’s texture and appearance.

 • Sporting goods.
 Some sports equipment, such as golf clubs and tennis rackets, contain nanomaterials that can help to improve their performance.
-For example, nanoclay is added to soccer and tennis balls to increase their lifecycle
+For example, nanoclay is added to soccer and tennis balls to increase their life spans.

 • Clothing.
-Some clothing, such as outdoor gear and athletic wear, contain nanomaterials that can help to make them more durable and water-resistant.
+Some clothing, such as outdoor gear and athletic wear, contain nanomaterials that can make them more durable and water-resistant, or even reduce odor.

 • Sunscreen.
 Zinc oxide and titanium oxide can be added to sunscreens at the nanoscale, making sunscreens stronger and longer-lasting with limited health risks.